MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

 1. Choose the Machine Learning Studio (classic) web service or Azure Machine Learning pipeline in the **Web service that contains your model** dropdown.
 Then, select **Next**.
    - Learn more about [publishing a web service in Machine Learning Studio (classic)](https://docs.microsoft.com/azure/machine-learning/studio/deploy-a-machine-learning-web-service#deploy-it-as-a-new-web-service)
    - Learn more about [publishing a pipeline in Azure Machine Learning using the designer](https://docs.microsoft.com/azure/machine-learning/concept-ml-pipelines#building-pipelines-with-the-designer) or [SDK](https://docs.microsoft.com/azure/machine-learning/concept-ml-pipelines#building-pipelines-with-the-python-sdk).
-     > [!NOTE]
-     > Your pipeline must be published under a [pipeline endpoint](https://docs.microsoft.com/azure/machine-learning/how-to-run-batch-predictions-designer#submit-a-pipeline-run).
+Your pipeline must be published under a [pipeline endpoint](https://docs.microsoft.com/azure/machine-learning/how-to-run-batch-predictions-designer#submit-a-pipeline-run).

 1. For each **Web service input**, select the matching **Entity** from audience insights and select **Next**.
    > [!NOTE]